 I love making pretty things.
 After leaving my job at the toy company and starting my own freelancing career, I was drawn to the prettiness of weddings, mainly because I was so burnt out with zombies and sporting goods!

 Florals was a natural transition and I love the challenge of creating florals with pens and chalk markers.
 I also am a sucker for a good serifed type and I am always trying to perfect my lettering.
 Combining the two only felt right, especially with all the gorgeous VersaChalk colors!

 What’s your artistic process like?
-Are there any routines you stick to stay or get inspired?
+Are there any routines you stick to in order to stay or get inspired?

 My artistic process is constantly changing, that's what helps me stay creative.
-If I am always working through each project the exact same, then each project will end up looking the exact same -- and that's not what I want.
+If I am always working through each project the exact same way, then each project will end up looking the exact same—and that's not what I want.
 Sometimes I can sketch out a project, then choose the colors, then execute it.
 Other times, I completely wing it from start to finish without any sketches beforehand.
 It really just depends on how I'm feeling that day.

 What makes good art?
 How long did it take for you to get “good” at it?

 Good art is all in the eye of the beholder.
 When I started, I was so proud of my work and thought it looked perfect ... now looking back, I realize how far I've come and how much better I've gotten—specifically at lettering.
 But I'm sure a year from now, I'll look back and say the same things about my work now.